Muslim conquests of Afghanistan: Kabulistan

 The area of Kabul was initially ruled by the Nezak Huns.
 Sometime after the defeat of their last king Ghar-ilchi at the hands of Samura, the Turkic Barha Tegin rebelled and assaulted Kabul.
 Ghar-ilchi was killed and Barha Tegin proceeded to proclaim himself as the king of Kabul, before taking Zabulistan in the south.
 The "Turk Shahi" dynasty established by him however split into two around 680 AD.
 The dynasty was Buddhist and were followed by a Hindu dynasty shortly before the Saffarid conquest in 870 AD.

 Al-Ma'mun's expeditions were the last Arab conflict against Kabul and Zabul and the long-drawn conflict ended with the dissolution of the empire.
 Muslim missionaries converted many people to Islam; however, the entire population did not convert, with repetitive revolts from the mountain tribes in the Afghan area taking place.
 The Hindu Shahi dynasty was defeated by Mahmud of Ghazni (r.
 998–1030), who expelled them from Gandhara and also encouraged mass-conversions in Afghanistan and India.

 During the caliphate of Uthman, new popular uprisings had broken out in Persia and continued for five years from 644 to 649.
 The revolts were suppressed and Abdullah b.
 Amir, who was appointed governor of Basra, had captured many cities including Balkh, Herat and Kabul.

-After Muawiyah became the Caliph, he prepared an expedition under 'Abd ar-Rahman b.
+After Mu'awiya became the Caliph, he prepared an expedition under 'Abd ar-Rahman b.
 Samura to Khorasan.
 Per Baladhuri, after recapturing Zarang as well as conquering other cities, the Arabs besieged Kabul for a few months and finally entered it.
 Samura concluded a treaty and proceeded to attack Bost, al-Rukhkhaj and Zabulistan.
 The people of Kabul however rebelled and Samura was forced to recapture the city.
 The account of Tarjuma-i Futuhat however differs and states that Samura besieged the city for a year.
 After capturing it, he had all the soldiers massacred and their wives and children taken as captives.
 He also ordered the captured king Ghar-ilchi to be beheaded, but spared him when he converted.
 Around the same time according to al-Baladhuri, Al-Muhallab ibn Abi Sufra launched an attack on the Indian frontier, reaching up to Bannu and "al-Ahwaz" (Waihind).
 The historian Firishta states that while capturing Kabul in 664 AD, Samura had made converts of some 12,000 people.

 The new king of Kabul Barha Tegin and the Zunbil campaigned against the Arabs after Samura's departure, recapturing Kabul, Zabulistan and al-Rukhkhaj.
 Rabi b.
 Ziyad attacked the Zunbil after becoming governor in 671 AD.
 His successor Ubayd Allah b.
 Abi Bakra continued the campaign in 673 AD, with the Zunbil negotiating for both Zabul and Kabul soon afterwards.
 About the time of death of Yazid I however, "the people of Kabul treacherously broke the compact".
 The Arab army sent to reimpose it was routed.